vaughany/vcms/README.md

 * Consider using github.com/shirou/gopsutil for OS details.
 * Look into using gRPC / protocol buffers.
 Unsure if they have any advantage over simple JSON.
 * Send a 'pause', 'restart' or 'force send' from the Receiver.
+* Controls on the Receiver web page to increase / decrease the speed of individual Collector or pause it for a bit / a lot.

 Completed to-do's: